 In winter months, a north swell is common making Apple Bay a surfer’s paradise.
 Whether you are surfing or chilling, you can swing by The Bomba Shack.
 Decorated with colorful plywood, graffiti and tacked up undergarments, this beach side shack is one of the most famous Caribbean places for an adult only full moon party.
 Locals brew up “Bombas Mushroom Tea” and “Bombas Rum Punch” and there is a party till dawn.

+This bay offers an ideal pick up and drop off location, because it is just across from Beef Island international airport.
 The view from this bay in the eastern side of Tortola is home to the airport and looks at tiny Marina Cay, Great & Little Camanoe, Scrub Island and Guana Island.
-Trellis Bay offers a “family friendly” full moon party and the unique art studio of Aragorns.
-Aragorn Studio’s metal sculptures are lit up during the full moon party with entertainment from moko jumbie stilt dancers, limbo contests, fire jugglers and local musicians.
+Trellis Bay offers a “family friendly” full moon party and the unique Aragorn Studio who’s metal sculptures are lit up during the full moon party with entertainment from moko jumbie stilt dancers, limbo contests, fire jugglers and local musicians.

 Tortola’s capital city is situated in the horseshoe shaped bay of Road Harbour on the south coast of the island.
 “The roads” is a nautical term for an area that isn’t as protected as a harbour, but a place where ships can come in, which the city gets it’s name from.
 Road Town being the capital city has lots of shopping and dining to offer visitors along with banking and other amenities.